-Since Summer has rolled around, there are infinite opportunities to do a whole lot of reading.
-You might be looking for great books to take on a plane or in a car for your Summer vacations.
-Or maybe you're staying put, but you'd love a great read to bring to the beach or a local café.
-Whatever the case, we've got an eclectic list of amazing books that should be perfect for whatever your Summer holds.
-Just in time for Summer, we're presenting a book lover's tour of America.
+Throughout the year, there are infinite opportunities to do a whole lot of reading.
+You might be looking for great books to take on a plane or in a car for your various vacations.
+Or maybe you're staying put, but you'd love a great read to bring to the beach or a local cafe.
+Whatever the case, we've got an eclectic list of amazing books that should be perfect for whatever your 2016 holds.
+That's right, we're presenting a book-lover's tour of America.
 Scroll through these 50 books — one for each of the 50 states — and find out what takes place in your home state!
 Or, you know, maybe that state you've always wanted to visit.

 Alabama: To Kill a Mockingbird by Harper Lee

 This unforgettable novel captures childhood in a small town in Alabama and the crisis of conscience that rocked it.
 It's widely regarded as compassionate, dramatic, and deeply moving, with heightened focus on the roots of human behavior.
 Innocence and experience, kindness and cruelty, love and hatred, and many more parallels all come into play.

 Alaska: Into the Wild by Jon Krakauer